oncokb/oncokb-annotator/README.md

 #### Annotate with HGVSp_Short, HGVSp, HGVSg or Genomic Change
 OncoKB MafAnnotator supports annotating the alteration with HGVSp, HGVSp_Short, HGVSg or Genomic Change format.
-Please specify the alteration query type with -q parameter.
+Please specify the query type with -q parameter.
-The acceptable values are HGVSp_Short(Default), HGVSp, HGVSg and Genomic_Change(case insensitive).
+The acceptable values are HGVSp_Short, HGVSp, HGVSg and Genomic_Change(case-insensitive).
 Please see data/example.sh for examples.
+If you do not specify query type, the MafAnnotator will try to figure out the query type based on the headers.

-For HGVSp_Short, the annotator takes alteration from column HGVSp_Short or Alteration
+For HGVSp_Short, the annotator takes alteration from the column HGVSp_Short or Alteration
-For HGVSp, the annotator takes alteration from column HGVSp or Alteration
+For HGVSp, the annotator takes alteration from the column HGVSp or Alteration
-For HGVSg, the annotator takes alteration from column HGVSg or Alteration
+For HGVSg, the annotator takes alteration from the column HGVSg or Alteration
 For Genomic_Change, the annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1 and Tumor_Seq_Allele2